axr00t/RocketQ/README.md

 ## 🔖 Layout

-You can view the project layout through [this link](https://www.figma.com/file/vp3iFfd1ohCbHyDX9jCiQi/Roquet.q).
-It is necessary to have [Figma](https://figma.com) to access.
+You can view the project layout in [this link](https://www.figma.com/file/vp3iFfd1ohCbHyDX9jCiQi/Roquet.q).
+It's necessary to have [Figma](https://figma.com) account to access.

 ---